Tito Oreta: Political life

 Before becoming the Malabon Mayor, he served as the Barangay Captain of Maysilo for several terms.
 Barangay Maysilo bestowed upon him the honor of being their Outstanding Barangay Captain in 1989.
 And then, the CAMANAVA Press Corps recognized him as 1994 Outstanding Barangay Captain in the North Sector of Metropolitan Manila.
 For three consecutive terms, he was elected as President of Malabon Association of Barangay Captains, which automatically called him as City Councilor to the Sangguniang Panlungsod ng Malabon.

+He ran for congressman representing the district of Malabon–Navotas but lost to Federico "Ricky" Sandoval II.

-He ran for mayor in 2004 and won under the Nationalist People’s Coalition banner.
+He served for another term as chairman of Barangay Maysilo from 2002 until 2004, when he ran for mayor under the Nationalist People’s Coalition banner and won.
 He won a second and third term in 2007 and 2010, respectively, unopposed for the last 2 terms.

 Death

-Oreta died at 10:00 AM on September 3, 2012, after a battle with lung cancer, news reports said.
+Oreta died at 10:00 am on September 3, 2012, after a battle with lung cancer, news reports said.
 Oreta died of “multiple organ failure”, at the St. Luke's Medical Center in Quezon City.
 He was 73 years old.
 The remains of Mayor Tito Oreta was transferred from his Maysilo residence to the Malabon City Hall on September 7, 10:00 AM.
-A mass was held at the Malabon Amphitheater at 8PM followed by a necrological ceremony.
-The last Mass was held at San Bartolome Church at 9:00 AM.
-His remains were then cremated and interred on September 8, 2012 at the Loyola Memorial Park in Marikina.
-Meanwhile, vice mayor Antolin Oreta III, better known as Len-len Oreta, succeeded him as the Acting City Mayor of Malabon.
+A mass was held at the Malabon Amphitheater at 8 pm followed by a necrological ceremony.
+The last Mass was held at San Bartolome Church at 9:00 am.
+His remains were then cremated and interred on September 8, 2012, at the Loyola Memorial Park in Marikina.
+Meanwhile, vice mayor Antolin Oreta III, better known as Lenlen Oreta, succeeded him as the Acting City Mayor of Malabon.